-With effect from 1 January 2017, GRAG entered into a 20% quota share agreement with its parent, General Reinsurance Corporation (GRC).
-This covers the majority of P/C business written by GRAG, its branches and subsidiaries.
+With effect from 1 January 2017, GRAG entered into a 20% quota share agreement with its parent company, General Reinsurance Corporation (GRC).
+This agreement covers the majority of the Property/Casualty business written by GRAG, its branches and subsidiaries.
 The primary reason for this retrocession is to reduce the risk associated with differences between trade sanctions of the US and the EU.
 This resulted in a slight improvement in our solvency ratio.

-As of 1 October 2018, GRAG retroceded 50% of Indian Life/Health business to its sister company General Re Life Corporation (GRL) and GRAG retrocedes 50% of its Indian Property/Casualty reinsurance business incepting on or after 1 April 2019, to GRC.
+As of 1 October 2018, GRAG retrocedes 50% of Indian Life/Health business to its sister company General Re Life Corporation (GRL) and GRAG retrocedes 50% of its Indian Property/Casualty reinsurance business incepting on or after 1 April 2019, to GRC.

-Since 1 April 2020, we have been writing Japanese non-life business in our Singapore branch, which was previously written by GRC.
+Since 1 April 2020, we have been writing Japanese Non-life business in our Singapore branch, which was previously written by GRC.
 As this business generally includes natural catastrophe covers, we have executed an additional retrocession agreement with GRC to mitigate the risk thereof.

-Effective 1 July 2020, we entered into a stop loss agreement with our U.S. sister company GRL to protect mortality exposure within our L/H business.
+Effective 1 July 2020, we entered into a stop loss agreement with our U.S. sister company GRL to protect mortality exposure in our Life/Health business.

 Effective 1 April 2021, a quota share retrocession agreement was executed between GRL and GRAG for the Canadian business of GRL.
+With effect from 1 October 2023, the quota share retrocession agreement was replaced by a new agreement and, in addition to the Canadian business, U.S. business was retroceded from GRL to GRAG.

-In the third quarter 2021, GRAG entered into a Loss Portfolio Transfer (LPT) with GRC, our parent company, transferring approximately 90% of our non-life reserves (except for those reserves related to our Asia branches) from prior underwriting years.
+In the third quarter 2021, GRAG entered into a Loss Portfolio Transfer (LPT) with GRC, our parent company, transferring approximately 90% of our Non-life reserves (except for those reserves related to our Asia branches) from prior underwriting years.

-A Property/Casualty stop loss retrocession arrangement incepting on January 1, 2022, has been established with our parent company.
+A Property/Casualty stop loss retrocession arrangement incepting on 1 January 2022, has been established with our parent company.
 This effectively manages the tail risk, particularly from catastrophe exposures, which has a beneficial effect on our solvency ratio by reducing the capital requirements for catastrophe exposure under Solvency II.

-In the third quarter of 2017, our subsidiary GRLA wrote a very large block of business which involves substantial financing.
-90% of the main financing transaction within this business is retroceded to GRL.
+In the third quarter of 2017, our subsidiary GRLA wrote a very large block of business which involves substantial financing, of which 90% of the main financing transaction within this business is retroceded to GRL.
 In 2020 the retrocession agreement was amended to provide for the collateralization of reserves by GRL as agreed with the local regulatory authority in Australia.

-Effective 1 January 2021, a quota share retrocession agreement was entered into between GRSA and GRL covering 100% of the mortality, critical illness, and lump sum disability business, in addition to the current GRAG proportional surplus retrocession agreement between GRSA and GRAG.
+Effective 1 January 2021, a quota share retrocession agreement was entered into between GRSA and GRL covering 100% of the mortality, critical illness, and lump sum disability business, in addition to the current proportional surplus retrocession agreement between GRSA and GRAG.

-Effective 1 July 2021, the P/C insurance business of GRSA was retroceded to both GRC (80%) and GRAG (20%) on a quota share basis.
-Effective 1 January 2022, the P/C retrocession share changed to GRC (75%) and GRAG (25%) on a quota share basis.
+Effective 1 July 2021, the Property/Casualty business of GRSA was retroceded to both GRC (80%) and GRAG (20%) on a quota share basis.
+Effective 1 January 2022, the Property/Casualty retrocession share changed to GRC 75% and GRAG 25% on a quota share basis.
 This change in the retrocession structure has been agreed with the Prudential Authority.
 Whilst the GRC retro only covered treaty business in 2021, it also covers facultative business from 2022.